Tuesday, July 1, 2025

 Armando was loving and sweet upon first coming home.
 We took it slow - he lived in a large cage in my room for 2 weeks.
 My oldest Jasper was the epitome of benevolence (until you cross him) but Peter (previously the baby, now the middle "brofur") was jealous.
 'Mondo wanted to be together, wanted to be with his brofurs and pretty much followed them around.
 He would melt into me when I picked him up and melt on me when he came to lie down.

-I didn't see it at first but over time, Peter would lash out at Mondo and later I would find him alone and give him special attention, profess my undying love and promised him one day life would be about precious Armando.
+I didn't see it at first but over time, Peter would lash out at Mondo and later I would find him alone and give him special attention, profess my undying love and promised him one day life would be all about Armando.
 Just over 2 years into our life together, brofur Jasper left us after 13 awesome years together and signs of hyperthyroid and possibly congestive heart failure.
 Peter and I were distraught and since Jasper was kind to Mondo, I'm sure Armando was sad too.
 I think the next 2 years is where Pete increased in aggression towards Mondo.
 I tried a few things to reduce aggression: pet therapist, a few products that claimed to neutralize aggression.
 Actually, what seemed to work best was when I lied down in between them and talked with them while petting them.
 Armando started pee'ing on things: the sofa, the front doorway.

 Exactly 2 years later and I felt like we were settling into a routine and recall, in my mind - Pete will be 15 this year.
 I'm thinking he is too old to be too mean to Mondo but Pete persisted.
 I continue telling Mondo one day you will be king and it will be all about you.
 This was a lie as on Easter morning 2018, upon returning from doing some pet sitting for about 2 hours, I came home to find Armando laying on the living room floor.
 Dead.
-The vet thinks it was likely a heart attack (or stroke).
+The Vet thinks it was likely a heart attack (or stroke).
 He died just shy of his 5th birthday.
 Peter was fine with this.
 I am broken.
 Armando was my joy.

 Before him, I have felt the empty space of friends and family and numerous other pets who have gone over the rainbow bridge.
 Grief is grief but it is slightly different for pets.
 With people we have our words and our time we spend together.
 We can say goodbye and I'll miss you or I'll never forget you.
 Sometimes, as with Armando, you have no time to say anything and in your guilt you wonder if the pet understood how much you loved them.